ManiGhazaee/rngstr/README.md

 rngstr [OPTIONS]
 ```

+### Defaults:

-- Default character set = (A-Z, a-z, 0-9)
+- character set = (A-Z, a-z, 0-9)
-- Default length = 32
+- length = 32
-- Default copy to clipboard = true
+- copy to clipboard = true
-- Default print = true
+- print = true
+- suffix = ""
+- prefix = ""
+- repeat = 1

 ## Options
 - `-l, --length <LENGTH>`:
-    [default: 32]

-- `-p, --password`:
-    Use the password character set (A-Z, a-z, 0-9, and special characters)

-- `-u, --url`:
-    Use the URL character set (A-Z, a-z, 0-9, and -_.~)

 - `-c, --custom <CUSTOM>`:
-    Specify a string of custom characters (e.g. abcd0123)
+          Specify a string of custom characters (e.g. `abc01111`)

+- `--regex <REGEX>`:
+          Specify a regular expression pattern to be used to generate the character set (e.g. `[0-9A-F]` will generate `0123456789ABCDEF` character set)

+- `-p, --prefix <PREFIX>`:
+          Specify a string to be prepended to the generated string

+- `-s, --suffix <SUFFIX>`:
+          Specify a string to be appended to the generated string

+- `-r, --repeat <REPEAT>`:
+          Specify number of times string should be generated

 - `--no-copy`:
           Don't copy the generated result to clipboard

 - `--no-print`:
           Don't print the generated result

+- `--password`:
+          Use the password character set (A-Z, a-z, 0-9, and special characters)

 - `-h, --help`:
           Print help (see a summary with '-h')

 - `-V, --version`:
           Print version